thomas-mattsson/apic-remote-gw-temp/README.md

 #### Gitops repository

-Make sure to update [argocd/kustomization.yaml](argocd/kustomization.yaml) with the git repo and revision used in your fork of this repository.
+Make sure to update [argocd/kustomization.yaml](argocd/kustomization.yaml) and [argocd/bootstrap.yaml](argocd/bootstrap.yaml) with the git repo and revision used in your fork of this repository.

 ### ArgoCD